boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 To optimally deliver connectivity services, networks also advertize a set of information to connected hosts such as:

-Link Maximum Transmission Unit (MTU) to avoid fragmentation:
+Link Maximum Transmission Unit (MTU):
 : For example, the 3GPP {{TS-23.501}} specifies that "the link MTU size for IPv4 is sent to the UE by including it in the PCO (see TS 24.501).
 The link MTU size for IPv6 is sent to the UE by including it in the IPv6 Router Advertisement message (see RFC 4861)".
 : {{Section 2.10 of ?RFC7066}} indicates that a cellular host should honor the MTU option in the Router Advertisement ({{Section 4.6.4 of !RFC4861}}) given that the 3GPP system architecture uses extensive tunneling in its packet core network below the 3GPP link, and this may lead to packet fragmentation issues.